The tracked data

 values that pass through a flow, so at any time you can quickly check if/when/how a given customer record has been processed.

-Tracked data shape is for 15 days after it was last tracked.
+By default, tracked data is available for viewing for 15 days after it was last tracked.

 Depending on data volumes, allow 10 minutes for tracked data to be visible in data pools.

-The track data shape works with incoming payloads from a , a , an , or a .
+The track data shape works with incoming payloads from a connection shape, a manual payload, an API request, or a webhook.

 JSON payloads are supported.

-Step 2 Configure the settings as required - the table below summarises available fields:
+Step 2 Configure settings as required - the table below summarises available fields:

 Step 3 Save your settings., then access them again: